As thousands die from the coronavirus, does Jesus care?

 And I long — if it is the will of our heavenly Father — for a return to a semblance of normalcy.

-Out of an abundance of caution for Tamie, who is considered high-risk because of lupus and other autoimmune diseases, I have been worshiping via livestream, even as my home congregation has resumed in-person services.
+Out of an abundance of caution for Tamie, who is considered high-risk because of lupus and other autoimmune diseases, I have kept worshiping via livestream, even as my home congregation has resumed in-person services.

 I look forward to the day when I can join my brothers and sisters in the assembly without fear that singing praises to the Lord might expose me to COVID-19 and cause me to spread the virus to my wife.